 The prospective deal has received approval from Brazil’s government, Folha reported, without saying where it obtained the information.
 In order meet Vivendi’s asking price of 19 billion reais ($9.6 billion), both groups vying for GVT would ask the French company to retain a stake, Folha said, citing unidentified executives involved in the talks.

-Direct TV (DTV), based in El Segundo, Calif., has bid around 15 billion reais, Folha said.
+Direct TV (DTV:US), based in El Segundo, Calif., has bid around 15 billion reais, Folha said.
 Under its offer, Vivendi would become a partner in the American holding company and an indirect shareholder in GVT, the newspaper reported.
 A lower offer from a group of funds led by KKR & Co.
-(KKR) and including Rio de Janeiro- based Gavea Investimentos Ltda involves Vivendi retaining a direct share in GVT, Folha said.
+(KKR:US) and including Rio de Janeiro- based Gavea Investimentos Ltda involves Vivendi retaining a direct share in GVT, Folha said.

 The Folha article contained no comment from any of the companies involved.
 A call to GVT from Bloomberg News wasn’t immediately answered.